 - Describe the method used for determining Allowed Claims.
 For example, Allowed Claims could come directly from an issuer's claim records or alternatively could be developed by combining paid claims or capitation payments with member cost-sharing. - Provide support for the estimate of incurred but not paid claims. - Describe the methodology used to develop the estimate of claims incurred but not paid for both Allowed Claims and Incurred Claims in Experience Period.
-To the extent that the methodology or completion factors used to estimate incurred but not paid claims on an allowed basis differs from the methodology or completion factors used to estimate incurred claims, describe and support why they are different. - Indicate whether the claims used to develop any completion factors reflect the experience period claims for the information submitted or some alternate claims set, such as a larger block of the issuer's experience.
-If an alternate claims set was used, please provide support for why it is appropriate.
+To the extent that the methodology or completion factors used to estimate incurred but not paid claims on an allowed basis differs from the methodology or completion factors used to estimate incurred claims, describe, and support any differences. - O Indicate whether the claims used to develop any completion factors reflect the experience period claims for the information submitted or some alternate claims set, such as a larger block of the issuer's experience.
+If an alternate claims set was used, explain why that use is appropriate.
 If the incurred but not paid claims are unusually high or unusually low relative to the experience period claims paid as of the Paid Through Date, explain what is causing them to be unusually high or unusually low (e.g., introduction of a new claims system, significant employee turnover, etc.).